Chuck Schuldiner: Early life and education

 Charles Michael Schuldiner was born on May 13, 1967, on Long Island, New York.
 His father Mal Schuldiner was Jewish and the son of Austrian immigrants, and his mother Jane Schuldiner was from the American South and had converted to Judaism.
-He had two siblings, Beth and Frank Schuldiner.

 In 1968, his family moved to Florida.
 The area was relatively undeveloped, and Schuldiner spent much of his time playing with his siblings in the wooded areas around his house.
 He became interested in art, music and sculpting at an early age, and started playing guitar at the age of nine.
-His older brother, Frank, was killed in a car accident, according to a Guitar World interview with Jane; a Hulu documentary titled "Into the Void: Life, Death & Heavy Metal", which had an episode focused on Schuldiner, stated that Frank died due to a gunshot wound to the head while visiting family in South Carolina.
-Schuldiner, who was very close with his brother, "never really came to terms with" the latter's passing, according to his mother.
+Schuldiner was deeply affected by the death of his older brother Frank.
+Frank's death has been variously reported as from a car accident or from a gunshot wound to the head.
+Schuldiner, who was very close with Frank, "never really came to terms with" the latter's passing, according to his mother.
 Schuldiner's parents bought him an acoustic guitar to help him cope with the grieving process.
 Schuldiner quickly grew bored of guitar lessons, and found more interest in playing the electric guitar.
 According to his mother, "From the first time he played the electric guitar it was as if a switch was turned on in him and it never turned off".

 Through his parents, Schuldiner was exposed to a wide range of other influences.
-He was particularly interested in the metal movement known as NWOBHM – New Wave of British Heavy Metal – and cited bands of that genre among his favorites.
-Schuldiner cited progressive metal bands such as Watchtower, and Queensrÿche as influences in a 1991 interview, as well as Kiss and Metallica, Slayer, Iron Maiden, Mercyful Fate and Raven were among the bands that he claimed as influences in a 1993 interview.
+He was particularly interested in the metal movement known as NWOBHM, and cited bands of that genre among his favorites.
+Schuldiner cited progressive metal bands such as Watchtower and Queensrÿche as influences in a 1991 interview, as well as Kiss and Metallica, Slayer, Iron Maiden, Mercyful Fate, and Raven were among the bands that he claimed as influences in a 1993 interview.
 The official Schuldiner website, Empty Words, quotes Schuldiner's mother making the claim that he enjoyed all forms of music except country and rap.

 Schuldiner's mother said he formed his first band in the family's garage a few years after his brother's death.
 She stated he played his first live show at age 15 in a park near the family's residence in Altamonte Springs, Florida.

 Schuldiner performed well in school before becoming bored with education and eventually dropping out.
 He later regretted this decision.
 He has stated that if he had not become a musician, he would have liked to have become a veterinarian or a cook.